"They're Dropping Like Flies"

 “Will you at least think about what I said?”

 “I’ll think about it.
-I’ll even read the department’s website.
+I’ll even read what they’ve got on the department’s website.
 Just don’t get your hopes up, all right?”

 “About you switching jobs or about you having a baby?”